All of the Glitter Makeup Inspo You Need This Holiday Season and Beyond

 MAC.

-Less is More
+Less Is More

-A super subtle dab of pigmented glitter is totally the way to go.
+A super-subtle dab of pigmented glitter is totally the way to go.
 Go with a neutral metallic, like silver or gold, for the most versatile look.

 Photo: